-If you or your family are currently receiving TANF/CalWORKS, SSI/SSP, General Assistance General Relief, you are eligible for CCPG type A and are eligible to complete the CCPG paper application.
+Families that are currently receiving TANF/CalWORKs, SSI/SSP, General Assistance/General Relief are eligible for CCPG type A and are eligible to complete the paper CCPG application.
 Acceptable proof of eligibility or documentation for CCPG type A varies depending on the type of benefits you or your family is receiving:

-- For TANF/CalWORKs or General Assistance, acceptable documentation includes Notice of Action dated within the previous month, or the previous or current month's check. - For SSI/SSP, acceptable documentation includes award letter or bank statement showing a deposit from the current or previous month.
+- For TANF/CalWORKs or General Assistance: acceptable documentation includes a Notice of Action dated within the previous month or the previous or current month's check. - For SSI/SSP: acceptable documentation includes an award letter or bank statement showing a deposit from the current or previous month.